Skip to main content

 This feature alone is what makes DOM Cloud different from other hosting providers.
 It's a powerful tool that allows you to configure your website in any way you want.
 We have dozens of templates (called recipes) to setup your website with various languages and tools.
 You can also create your own recipes and share it with others.

-The connection tab let's you check if DNS configured properly.
-Always check here first if you attach custom domain.
+The connection section let's you check if DNS configured properly.
+Always check here if you use custom domain.
 It may give you helpful information to diagnose DNS problems and one-click button fixes if possible.

 More Reading